 Growcom has worked extensively to ensure that our members are informed of their rights and obligations under the Code.

-Growers can choose to pursue either an agency or merchant style agreement with their wholesaler or packhouse depending on the preference of both parties.
+To ensure a smooth transition, Growcom has developed HPA templates for growers who choose to pursue either an agency or merchant style agreement with their wholesaler or packhouse, depending on the preference of both parties.

 How to use the HPA templates